CarlssonOscar/uma-vintage/README.md

 ![](media/order-model2.png)

 The model works in conjunction with the order model and ensures that the products are part of the checkout.
-If their is more than one on a product (rare but happens within vintage), it updates the order total based on quantity.
+If there is more than one of a product (rare but happens within vintage), it updates the order total based on quantity.

 ![](media/orderlineitem.png)